 This quirky little miniature portrait is of a Carrion Crow (Corvus corone).
 It highlights the gorgeous tones of his sunlit feathers bringing out rich blues, purples and turquoise tones in his glossy black feathers.
 The Carrion Crow is an omnivore native to Western Europe.
 It is a scavenger by nature, slightly smaller than the common raven it has glossy black feathers with a green or purple sheen and a black bill, legs and feet.
 While often confused with a Rook, another black bird of similar size in its range, the Rook has bare nostrils whereas the Crow always has bristle like feathers covering its nostrils.
 Size is 10 x 10cm.
 Artist quality Pastel Pencils on Clairefontaine Pastelmat.
 Reference photo by Albert Horsborough.
 Framed and ready to hang.
+Framed art pieces pictured above are for demonstration purposes only, actual frame styles and colours may vary.

 Would I Lie to You?